Learn the Herbs: Cranberry

 Studies have shown that cranberry juice contains oligo-proanthocyanidins, preventing bacteria from attaching to the bladder's walls and multiplying, allowing the body to eliminate them easily through urine.

-Fights Against Cardiovascular Disease
+Fights Against Cardiovascular Issues

-Cranberry can also reduce the risk of cardiovascular disease because of its richness in flavonoids and antioxidants.
+Cranberry can also reduce the risk of cardiovascular issues because of its richness in flavonoids and antioxidants.
 These would stimulate platelets and slow down the oxidation process of LDL (bad cholesterol), thus preventing it from clogging the arteries.

 Cranberry juice also positively impacts atherosclerosis, the loss of elasticity of the arteries due to sclerosis caused by the accumulation of fatty substances.